-The figures followed a previous drop in attendance after the March 2011 earthquake and tsunami in northeastern Japan, and the ensuing Fukushima No. 1 nuclear crisis.
+The figures followed a previous drop in attendance after the March 2011 earthquake and tsunami, and the ensuing Fukushima No. 1 nuclear crisis.
 Since then, the numbers have steadily increased as the country has recovered, with the museum picking up positive reviews on Internet travel sites.

 The total number of visits to the museum in 2013 was 1,383,129 — an increase of approximately 100,000 over the previous year.

 According to the museum, visitor numbers reached 100,000 in 2002 and were approaching 180,000 by 2010, but then dropped by half in 2011.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.